Wixel/front-end-guide/README.md

-#Wixel Front-end Style Guide
+# Wixel Front-end Style Guide
-===

 The Wixel Style Guide defines the format, rules and style that should be followed by developers working on **ALL** Wixel sites & products.
 The reason for the Style Guide is to have high quality & maintainable code which result in great products/sites.

 ---

-##General

-###Indentation
+## General

+### Indentation

-Don't mix indentation spaces *always look at the indentation used throughout the document*, at Wixel we use 4 spaces for indentation.
+Don't mix indentation spaces _always look at the indentation used throughout the document_, at Wixel we use 4 spaces for indentation.

 ```
 .foo{